- Direct Debit, Paperless Direct Debit, Scheme Rules

 For further details about our Bureau contingency offering please see our website.

 Some Service Users operating a paper-based Direct Debit Scheme were struggling to maintain normal operations.
-Many were unable to access their offices this month and so receiving Direct Debit Instructions and then posting these Direct Debit Instructions to the bank was proving problematic.
+Many were unable to access their offices this month and so receiving Direct Debit Instructions and then posting these to the bank was proving problematic.
 This highlighted the benefits of moving to AUDDIS – the Automated Direct Debit Instruction Scheme.
-New Direct Debit Service Users are started on AUDDIS now and we saw a real increase in existing Service Users wanting to implementing the change this month.
+New Direct Debit Service Users are now started on AUDDIS and we saw a real increase in existing Service Users wanting to implement the change in this month.
 If you haven’t yet done so you can read information on moving to AUDDIS on our website.

 If you are considering moving to AUDDIS you may need to do an AUDDIS Migration.
 Organisations will only ever undertake this once so it’s not easy for Service Users to gain any experience in the area or to fully predict all the possible beartraps.
-That’s where we can help!
+That’s where we can help.
 Over the years we have supported many Service Users undertaking AUDDIS Migrations.
-We have provided advice and guidance for some; full project management for others and have even been called in half-way through to rescue an AUDDIS Migration that has gone wrong!
-See more on our consultancy services to help support your move to AUDDIS and AUDDIS Migration.
+We have provided advice and guidance for some; full project management for others, and have even been called in half-way through to rescue an AUDDIS Migration that had gone wrong!
+See more on our consultancy services to help support your move to AUDDIS and AUDDIS migration.

-The ongoing effects of Covid- started to highlight issues around sending out Advance Notices.
+The ongoing effects of Covid started to highlight issues around sending out Advance Notices.
 Many Service Users operating a paper-based Direct Debit scheme were unable to post Advance Notices – especially those relying on the services of mailing houses who were still operating limited services.
-Service Users can send Advance Notices electronically but only if they store email addresses!
-Again this is something to think about and if you have not done so, now would be the time to consider using electronic communication.
-It offers lots of benefits – it’s cheaper, faster, less admin and of course, better for the environment – think of the trees!
+Service Users can send Advance Notices electronically – but only if they store email addresses.
+Again, this is something to think about and, if you have not done so, now would be the time to consider using electronic communication.
+It offers lots of benefits – it’s cheaper, faster, involves less admin and, of course, is better for the environment – think of the trees!

 Lockdown was also starting to ease in June so many Service Users were looking to start getting back to normal.
-For many this meant a Direct Debit Review and steps to make improvements to process issues that were highlighted during lockdown.
-For many organisations, changes in staff duties, (due to furlough / redundancies and absences) had increased errors in their collection processes.
-Often when staff are new / covering for colleagues, they know which buttons to press but not why they are doing what they doing!
-As a result, our online training courses as an alternative option to face to face training saw high demand.
+For many, this meant a Direct Debit review and steps to make improvements to process issues that were highlighted during the lockdown.
+For many organisations, changes in staff duties, (due to furlough, redundancies and absences) had increased errors in their collection processes.
+Often when staff are new or covering for colleagues, they know which buttons to press but not necessarily why they are doing what they doing.
+As a result, our online training courses as an alternative option to face-to-face training saw high demand.

 We saw a significant increase in enquiries regarding moving to Paperless Direct Debits.
 Lockdown highlighted the difficulties inherent with a paper-based Direct Debit system.
 As offices and mail houses were closed – interrupting the flow of paper Direct Debit Instructions (DDI) – many organisations decided to embrace the move to Paperless in case of further lockdowns.
 For those organisations that have yet to do so, here is more info about why Paperless Direct Debits might be suitable for you.
 Remember – we can also offer Paperless consultancy services to assist you in this process.

-- have their own smart cards.
-Remember the sharing of Smart Cards is a serious breach of scheme rules.
+– all staff members have their own smart cards.
+Remember, the sharing of smart cards is a serious breach of Direct Debit Scheme rules